Selection of Candidates

 When you recruit a student or temporary worker through Campus Jobs, we will advertise the vacancy on your behalf and gather the applications.
 After the closing date has passed, we will send you an Excel spreadsheet containing the applicants' details and their application answers.
 If you have requested a CV, we will also send you a “CV Book”.
 (Please see “What is a CV Book?” below.)

 Alternatively, you can use Campus Jobs to recruit a candidate you have already identified.
 In this instance, please contact us on 0118 378 4499 to discuss your requirements.
 We will help you devise a description of the assignment and select the appropriate rate of pay.
-Thereafter, you will need to go through the Recruitment Gateway to gain approval for the role.
+Please note: you will still need to obtain financial approval via a Recruitment Gateway request.

 Once approval has been obtained, we will contact the pre-selected candidate on your behalf.
-If they have not registered for Campus Jobs, we will conduct a right to work check and issue them with a contract/assignment letter.
+If they have not registered for Campus Jobs, we will contact them regarding completing a right to work check and accepting the Campus Jobs terms and conditions for this academic year.
+Once these steps are complete they will need to accept an assignment offer.
 (Please see the Student journey through Campus Jobs [pdf].)

 What is a CV Book?